ardanlabs/gotraining/02-array_slices_maps/01-arrays/readme.md

 * Arrays are fixed length data structures that can't change.
 * Arrays of different sizes are considered to be of different types.
-* Memory is allocated as a contigous block.
+* Memory is allocated as a contiguous block.

 ## Code Review